 At 3:24 a.m., Andrew and staff realize there's a fire and the rescue attempt begins.

-911 calls obtained by 13 Investigates indicate the calls from help went from calm to increasingly frantic.
+911 calls obtained by 13 Investigates indicate the calls for help went from calm to increasingly frantic.

 "We need help as soon as possible, someone is locked in a room and there's a fire," said a female voice over the phone to an operator.

 "Rachel, Rachel, Rachel, they really need help, is there a code to the storage room?
-Tony is locked in there," the same female voice can be overheard on the recording.
+Tony is locked in there," the same female voice can be heard on the recording.

-An additional 911 call was placed by Tony's traveling nurse.
+An additional 911 call was placed by Hsieh's traveling nurse.